Top national 6-month CD rates pay 0.95%

 |Self Reliance New York Federal Credit Union||New York||6||1.41%|

-Whether it's one of these local deals or a leading national bank CD, you'll definitely want to take advantage of offers like these since they pay at least six times more than the current national average of 0.17% APY, according to our weekly nationwide survey of banks and thrifts.
+Whether it's a local deal or a leading national CD, you'll definitely want to take advantage of offers like these since they almost all pay at least five times more than the current national average of 0.19% APY, according to our weekly nationwide survey of banks and thrifts.

 The national average for 6-month CDs sank to a record low of 0.14% APY in September 2013 and remained there as recently as June 2014.

 Back in February 2007, before irresponsible mortgage lending led the economy over a cliff, the average return for 6-month CDs was 3.50% APY.

 But then the Federal Reserve stepped in to talk the markets off a ledge by holding interest rates down to allow the economy to rebuild to full capacity, and keeping them there for seven years.